 Tuberculosis of the oral mucosa

 Secondary manifestation of pulmonary tuberculosis.
-The disease occurs due to the penetration of tuberculosis bacteria through the damaged epithelium into the oral mucosa.
+The disease occurs due to the penetration of tuberculosis bacteria into the oral mucosa through damaged epithelium.

-Cheeks, tongue, floor of the mouth are affected.
-Ulcers are very painful and are formed at the site of decayed tubercles, and gradually increase in size.
+The cheeks, tongue, and floor of the mouth are affected.
+The ulcers are very painful and form at the site of disintegrated tuberculosis tubercles, and gradually increase in size.

-Sores with a loose bottom, soft, not deep, with jagged edges and bleeding granulations.
+Sores with a loose bottom, soft, not deep, with uneven edges and bleeding granulations.
 Tuberculosis of the oral mucosa, like pulmonary tuberculosis, is treated in special anti-tuberculosis institutions.

 Video: tuberculosis